Ranastra/htmlparse/README.md

 Tags are generally organized in a tree like structure: every tag has a reference to its child-tags and parent-tag Child-tags can be accessed by indexing or iterating through the parent-tag.
 The methods that create only one new child-tag return the child tag, the others self.
-The class Project sets up a template with a CCSFile and HTMLFile instance, creates a folder at specified path and links the stylesheet.
+The class Project sets up a template with a CSSFile and HTMLFile instance, creates a folder at specified path and links the stylesheet.
 The class STag is for self-closing tags. for the html class attribut you have to use "klass" because "class" is reserved.